Donna-seif/persistence-attack-detection/README.md

-# persistence-attack-detection
+# Persistence Attack Detection

-This project demonstrates detection of common persistence mechanisms used by attackers.
+This project demonstrates detection of common persistence techniques used by attackers to maintain access on a system.

 ## Techniques Covered